 The climate emergency is edging ever closer to a point of no return.
-The last seven years were globally the hottest on record.2 According to a November 2021 analysis, current policies could see warming of 2.7 °C above pre-industrial levels,3 far above the target of 'well below 2°C', and ideally 1.5 °C, set by the Paris Agreement to 'significantly reduce the risks and impacts of climate change',4 including the risk of crossing critical tipping points that could lead to unstoppable multimetre sea level rise.5 Global heating threatens catastrophic biodiversity loss, with one recent study focused on a sample of over 500 terrestrial species worldwide estimating that it could cause as many as 30% to become extinct by 2070.6 In human terms, the World Health Organisation (WHO) emphasises that as well as bringing death and illness from heatwaves, storms, floods and increased exposure to disease, climate change is affecting key determinants of public health including clean air, safe drinking water, sufficient food and secure shelter.7
+The last seven years were globally the hottest on record.2 According to a November 2021 analysis, current policies could see warming of 2.7 °C above pre-industrial levels, far above the target of 'well below 2°C', and ideally 1.5 °C, set by the Paris Agreement to 'significantly reduce the risks and impacts of climate change',4 including the risk of crossing critical tipping points that could lead to unstoppable multimetre sea level rise.
+Global heating threatens catastrophic biodiversity loss, with one recent study focused on a sample of over 500 terrestrial species worldwide estimating that it could cause as many as 30% to become extinct by 2070.6 In human terms, the World Health Organisation (WHO) emphasises that as well as bringing death and illness from heatwaves, storms, floods and increased exposure to disease, climate change is affecting key determinants of public health including clean air, safe drinking water, sufficient food and secure shelter.7

 And the number one culprit in this crisis is the burning of fossil fuels.
-According to the International Energy Agency (IEA), energy accounts for around three-quarters of anthropogenic greenhouse gas (GHG) emissions worldwide, with the vast majority of this attributable to fossil fuels.8
+According to the International Energy Agency (IEA), energy accounts for around three-quarters of anthropogenic greenhouse gas (GHG) emissions worldwide, with the vast majority of this attributable to fossil fuels.

-In addition to their climate impacts, moreover, a 2020 study by Greenpeace Southeast Asia with the Centre for Research on Energy and Clean Air estimated that the health impacts of air pollution from fossil fuels cost the global economy US\$2.9 trillion per year, or around 3.3% of global GDP.9 A 2021 study estimated that fine particulate pollution from fossil fuels was responsible for as many as 8.7 million premature deaths a year worldwide as of 2018.10 transport is said to be responsible for nearly 72% of total transport emissions, with cars alone being responsible for well over half of this (over 44% of total transport emissions, which would have equated to around 11% of total EU emissions in 2018).14 Aviation, meanwhile, is said to contribute nearly 14% of EU transport emissions (which in 2018 would have made it responsible for 3.5% of total EU emissions.15 From a slightly different perspective, taking account of emissions from vehicle manufacturing and disposal as well as use, Greenpeace East Asia & Greenpeace Germany have estimated that as of 2018 the world's car manufacturers contributed 9% of annual global GHG emissions from all human activity.16 According to one study, while aviation contributed around 2.5% of anthropogenic CO emissions in 2018, thanks to its additional heating effects (most notably due to vapour trails) it contributed 3.5% of the net global anthropogenic heating effect as of 2011, and the sector's heating effect increased by a quarter between that date and 2018.17
+In addition to their climate impacts, moreover, a 2020 study by Greenpeace Southeast Asia with the Centre for Research on Energy and Clean Air estimated that the health impacts of air pollution from fossil fuels cost the global economy US\$2.9 trillion per year, or around 3.3% of global GDP.9 A 2021 study estimated that fine particulate pollution from fossil fuels was responsible for as many as 8.7 million premature deaths a year worldwide as of 2018.10

+According to the IEA, in 2019 fuel burned for transport accounted for roughly 18.5% of all global GHG emissions in CO2e terms.
+And according to Our World in Data, in 2016 road transport accounted for 73.5% of global transport emissions (or 11.9% of all emissions).12 In the EU, where fuel burned by transport as a whole contributed 25% of GHG emissions in 2018,13 road transport is said to be responsible for nearly 72% of total transport emissions, with cars alone being responsible for well over half of this (over 44% of total transport emissions, which would have equated to around 11% of total EU emissions in 2018).14 Aviation, meanwhile, is said to contribute nearly 14% of EU transport emissions (which in 2018 would have made it responsible for 3.5% of total EU emissions.15 From a slightly different perspective, taking account of emissions from vehicle manufacturing and disposal as well as use, Greenpeace East Asia & Greenpeace Germany have estimated that as of 2018 the world's car manufacturers contributed 9% of annual global GHG emissions from all human activity.16 According to one study, while aviation contributed around 2.5% of anthropogenic CO3 emissions in 2018, thanks to its additional heating effects (most notably due to vapour trails) it contributed 3.5% of the net global anthropogenic heating effect as of 2011, and the sector's heating effect increased by a quarter between that date and 2018.17